-

 Collaborative Cultures Cultivate the Cheesiest Concepts

-Flamin’ Hot Cheetos Shows the Janitor May Be Your Next Product Leader In the years since they entered the market in 1992, Flamin’ Hot Cheetos have transcended simple snack-status to become an undeniable cultural phenomenon.
-They’ve served as a sartorial muse for Katy Perry and inspired new culinary creations such as a Flamin’ Hot Cheetos bagel…
+How an Inclusive Company Culture Drives Billion-Dollar Innovation In the years since they entered the market in 1992, Flamin’ Hot Cheetos have transcended simple snack-status to become an undeniable cultural phenomenon.
+They’ve served as a sartorial muse for Katy Perry and inspired new culinary creations such as a Flamin’ Hot Cheetos bagel and Burger King’s infamous…

 -